 We were delighted to receive our Amber Flag in 2019 and organised a flag raising ceremony on World Mental Health Day October 10th during our Positive Mental Health Week, to celebrate this achievement and to raise awareness across our whole school community of the importance of working together to promote positive mental health.
 The whole school attended the ceremony.
-The newly appointed Amber Flag Team for 2019-2020 were also introduced.

 We will continue to work to promote positive mental health across our whole school community, and in doing so we will maintain our flag through the process of assessing what the student’s needs are in relation to mental health and planning initiatives that meet those needs.
 Continuous engage with this process will mean that we renew our Amber Flag annually.

 The 2021-2022 Amber Flag Team gathered with Co-ordinators Ms Garvey and Ms McWalter, Principal Mr McCaffrey and Deputy Principal Mr Cunnane to raise our most recently awarded Amber Flag.

 The Team have decided that they will organise the following events to promote positive mental health among our school community and to fundraise for Pieta House: